Departments, Facilities, and Equipment

 Chief Charles Phelps oversees a department consisting of 43 sworn officers, 1 civilian employee, and 2 part-time/temporary staff.
 The department itself is divided into 3 separate sections: Patrol, Detective, and Administration.
 Access the department Organizational Chart for more information.
 A captain commands each of these sections and, even though they are distinctly different in their responsibilities, they all work together to provide the citizens of Troy with the highest level of professional services.

 Captain Joseph Long is the commander of the Patrol division with a total of 6 sergeants who report directly to him.
-They are Sergeants Richard Gumerlock, Jesse Canan, Zac Mumford, John Marshall, Dominic Burnside, and Ryan Ormberg.
+They are Sergeants Jesse Canan, Zac Mumford, John Marshall, Dominic Burnside, Ryan Ormberg, and Joel Misirian.
 They are in turn directly responsible for a shift of up to 10 officers.
 These are the officers and sergeants that most citizens will recognize as the initial responders to their calls for assistance.
 The 3 sergeants and their shifts provide the citizens of Troy with continuous 24/7 coverage.
 In addition to their regular duties as a patrol officer, several of the officers have received additional training as Evidence Technicians, Bike Patrol, Tactical Response Team members, and Accreditation.
 The Troy Police Auxiliary, which is authorized up to 25 members, is a group of non-sworn volunteers who assist the police department and its members in activities and service related to police operations.

 D.A.R.E / SRO & Detectives